exitae337/gokmeans/README.md

        A       B       C
 1  0.123   0.456   0.786 -> Point's coordinates (three measurements for example)
 ```
+The last column can be used to add the actual data metrics (for ARI evaluation if needed)

 The main function of this module called **KmeansGo**: